kamu-data/kamu-cli/docs/first_steps.md

 Throughout this tutorial we will be using the [Zip Code Boundaries](https://data.cityofnewyork.us/Business/Zip-Code-Boundaries/i8iw-xf4u) dataset, which can be found on [New York Open Data Portal](http://opendata.cityofnewyork.us/).

+## Using the help command
+When you execute `kamu` or `kamu -h` - the help message about all top-level commands will be displayed.

+To get help on individual commands type `kamu <command> -h` - this will usually contain a detailed description of what command does along with usage examples.

+Note that some command also have sub-commands, e.g. `kamu remote {add,list,...}`, same help pattern applies to those as well, e.g. `kamu remote add -h`.

 ## Getting data in